Meet Our Testing Team

-The Tuck testing crew evaluated the Endy Mattress for pressure relief, edge support, and other performance factors.
+Our testing crew evaluated the Endy Mattress for pressure relief, edge support, and other performance factors.
 To see their findings, check out our video review below.

-Tuck’s testing team conducted an extensive evaluation of the Endy Mattress.
+Our testing team conducted an extensive evaluation of the Endy Mattress.
 Our review and rating process consists of three parts: in-house evaluation, external sleep testing, and data collection of verified owner experiences.
 To learn more about our review process, read our methodology here.

 Our performance criteria and ratings for the bed are listed in the table below.

 As you can see, the Endy Mattress excels in certain areas such as motion isolation and pressure relief, but has also earned lower ratings in other categories.
 For a detailed look at each rating, check out our full breakdown below.